 What is a Test Suite?

-If each test case reflects a component of a scenario, like the functionality simulating completion of a sale, make use of a test suite.
+If each test case reflects a component of a scenario.
+Like the functionality simulating the completion of a sale, make use of a test suite.
 For example, a test suite may comprise five test cases, each having a separate test script:

 - Test case 1: Login